 - Buckle up – It is crucial that everyone in the vehicle puts on their seatbelt before the vehicle moves.
 According to the Centers for Disease Control and Prevention (CDC), seatbelts are the most effective way to stay safe and avoid injuries as a passenger.

 - Once your ride reservation is made, let your friends or family know your ETA and trip details.

 In Rhode Island and throughout the United States, rideshare services continue to evolve and increase in popularity.
-If you are faced with injuries or liability following a rideshare accident, turn to Marasco & Nesselbush.
-Rhode Island’s trusted injury Law Firm understands the complexity of rideshare accidents, injuries faced by both drivers and passengers, and the uncertainty faced by those involved in motor vehicle accidents resulting in fatalities.
+If you are faced with injuries or liability following a rideshare accident, you may benefit from consulting with a rideshare accident attorney at Marasco & Nesselbush.
+Our firm understands the complexity of rideshare accidents, injuries faced by both drivers and passengers, and the uncertainty faced by those involved in motor vehicle accidents resulting in fatalities.